 - 8.31 You must place all refuse, rubbish or scrap in the refuse and recycling bins provided in the refuse collection areas (bin stores).
-You must securely bag all rubbish before putting it in the refuse and recycling bins. - 8.32 You must keep all refuse, rubbish or scrap in suitable containers in your home and dispose of it in the in the refuse and recycling bins within the estate at least once a week. - 8.33 You must not place any refuse, discarded objects or other materials on the building or on the roads, pavements, footways, cycleways, accessways or other land next to the building, for example washing machines and other furniture.
+You must securely bag all rubbish before putting it in the refuse bins. - 8.32 You must keep all refuse, rubbish or scrap in suitable containers in your home and dispose of it in the in the refuse and recycling bins within the building at least once a week. - 8.33 You must not leave refuse bags/sacks or containers of recycling outside your front door or in the communal areas. - 8.34 You must not place any refuse, discarded objects or other materials on the building or on the roads, pavements, footways, cycleways, accessways or other land next to the building, for example washing machines and other furniture.
 This includes the bin store except for household waste in the waste and recycling bins.
 The council, Crest and/or the management company may remove and/or dispose of any such objects.
 The council may recover the costs of removing and disposing of such objects from you.